Post 17: How to Discuss Serious, Difficult, Hard To Hear, Bad News in Six Steps

 This involves physical, mental, and emotional preparation for the family member preparing to deliver bad news.
 Make sure there is privacy and quiet in the physical setting.
 Make sure adequate time is reserved without expectation of interruptions.
 This is not a conversation to squeeze in between cleaning up after dinner and getting the kids to bed.
 Mentally rehearse wording and phrases ahead of time.

-"Mom, let's sit down and go over what the doctor said tomorrow morning.
+"Mom, let's sit down tomorrow morning and go over what the doctor.
 The kids will be at school, and I won't be working then."

 Step 2.
 PERCEPTION "Start with what the person knows."